 - The State Department will be publishing a list of entities with which direct transactions generally will not be permitted.

-- President Trump advised “we will very strongly restrict American dollars flowing to the military,” “we will take concrete steps to ensure investments flow directly to the Cuban people”.
+- President Trump advised “We will very strongly restrict American dollars flowing to the military,” and “We will take concrete steps to ensure investments flow directly to the Cuban people”.

 - Remittances will NOT be impacted.

 - We can expect the new provisions to be actively enforced.
-President Trump advised: “our new policy begins with STRICTLY ENFORCING U.S. law”.
-Review our previous travel tips to you, and ensure you meet them!
+President Trump advised: “Our new policy begins with STRICTLY ENFORCING U.S. law”.
+Review our previous travel tips for you, and ensure you meet them!

 - The Embargo will REMAIN in place.

 - OFAC will implement the Treasury-specific changes via amendments to its Cuban Assets Control Regulations (CACR).
 The above changes will be effective as soon as the OFAC issues new regulations.

 - The Department of Commerce will implement any necessary changes via amendments to its Export Administration Regulations (EAR).